mjz-smu/PerfKitBenchmarker/testsuite_docs/all.md

     this flag is only used if the database is already loaded.
     (default: 'true')

+`--ycsb_requestdistribution`: <uniform|zipfian|latest>: Type of request
+    distribution.
+This will overwrite workload file parameter

 `--ycsb_run_parameters`: Passed to YCSB during the load stage.
 Comma-separated
     list of "key=value" pairs.
     (default: '')
     (a comma separated list)

+`--ycsb_scanproportion`: The scan proportion, Default is 0 in workloada and 0 in
+    YCSB.
+    (a number)

 `--ycsb_threads_per_client`: Number of threads per loader during the benchmark
     run.
 Specify a list to vary the number of clients.